IntersectMBO/cardano-node/doc/reference/Polls.md

 Hint (2): You can redirect the standard output of this command to a JSON file to capture metadata.

 Note: A serialized version of the poll suitable for sharing with participants has been generated at 'poll.cbor'.

 ```

-Let's take a look to both files:
+Let's take a look at both files:

 ```
 cat poll.cbor